Blog

 It won't be sufficient to only rely on the security and testing of authorized items.

-Large Canadian corporations have been selling cannabis at a loss in recent years with the assistance of Wall Street financiers, losing billions of dollars and hurting rivals in the process.
+Canadian companies have been selling cannabis at a loss recently, with the help of Wall Street financiers.
+This has resulted in billions of dollars in losses and has negatively affected competitors.

 If Wall Street's cheap money runs out and big businesses are left to fend for themselves, that trend may stop.